AmenRa/retriv/docs/sparse_retriever.md

 - `min_df`: terms that appear in less than `min_df` documents will be ignored.
 If integer, the parameter indicates the absolute count.
 If float, it represents a proportion of documents.
 - `tokenizer`: [tokenizer](https://github.com/AmenRa/retriv/blob/main/docs/text_preprocessing.md) to use during preprocessing.
-You can pass a custom callable tokenizer or disable tokenization setting the parameter to `None`.
+You can pass a custom callable tokenizer or disable tokenization by setting the parameter to `None`.
 - `stemmer`: [stemmer](https://github.com/AmenRa/retriv/blob/main/docs/text_preprocessing.md) to use during preprocessing.
 You can pass a custom callable stemmer or disable stemming setting the parameter to `None`.
 - `stopwords`: [stopwords](https://github.com/AmenRa/retriv/blob/main/docs/text_preprocessing.md) to remove during preprocessing.
 You can pass a custom stop-word list or disable stop-words removal by setting the parameter to `None`.
-- `do_lowercasing`: whether to lower case texts.
+- `do_lowercasing`: whether to lowercase texts.
 - `do_ampersand_normalization`: whether to convert `&` in `and` during pre-processing.
 - `do_special_chars_normalization`: whether to remove special characters for letters, e.g., `übermensch` → `ubermensch`.
 - `do_acronyms_normalization`: whether to remove full stop symbols from acronyms without splitting them in multiple words, e.g., `P.C.I.` → `PCI`.